Master Services Agreement

 - Each party returns or destroys the other's confidential information, subject to retention obligations

-- Sections 8 (Acceptable use), 9 (Intellectual property), 10 (Confidentiality), 12 (Liability), 13 (Indemnity), 15 (Governing law), and any other section that by its nature should survive will survive termination
+- Sections 8 (Acceptable use), 9 (Intellectual property), 10 (Confidentiality), 12 (Liability), 13 (Indemnity), 15 (Governing law), 17 (Buyer terms), and any other section that by its nature should survive will survive termination

 12. Liability